 How do I provide feedback or report technical issues?¶

-In the Yahoo Native Ads platform, you’ll find a Feedback button.
+In the Verizon Media Native Ads platform, you’ll find a Feedback button.
 We encourage you to submit any technical issues or feature requests.
 We actively monitor all the feedback we receive.
 You may also reach out directly to your Yahoo account representative.

 Can I have separate accounts for different lines of business?¶

 Yes.
-You can have multiple Yahoo Native Ads accounts associated with the same Yahoo ID.
+You can have multiple Verizon Media Native Ads accounts associated with the same Yahoo ID.
 You’ll be able to switch between your accounts from the campaign dashboard of either account.

 Can I get multiple credentials for the same account?¶

 Yes.
 In the Manage users tab, which you can access from the gear icon in the top right, you can create new users for your account and assign the appropriate level of administrative privileges to them.
 You’ll also be able to edit current users on your account.

 How do I target the language of my campaigns?¶